nttmarcogalvagno/workshop-terraform/esercitazioni/01_base.md

 ## Best practices

 In a real word project, your infrastructure could be composed by many resources of many different types.
-Keeping all in your main.tf configuration file could be confusing: for this reason, Terraform allows to define resource in differents file.
+Keeping all in your main.tf configuration file could be confusing: for this reason, Terraform allows to define resources in different files.

-In addition, we could have to create different environments for our project, for example dev, test, qa.
+In addition, we could have to create different environments for the project (i.e. dev, test, qa).
 We would like to have the same infrastructure tuning some parameter for every specific env.
-Terraform allows us to reuse our configuration for differente env using variables.
+Terraform allows us to reuse our configuration for different env using variables.

 Next lab will teach you how to use these feature in a **[more real scenario](02_more_real_scenario.md)**